kphanipavan/-RPi_Pico_Resources/0_Introduction/setup.md

 ### Dev Envitonment

-Nobara 39 on a hand-me-down dual core dell laptop.
+Nobara/Fedora 39 on a hand-me-down dual core dell laptop.
 An RPi Pico, programming over usb cable.
 Some wires, buttons, LEDs and resistors I <b>Borrowed</b> from lab.

 ### Code Editor
 Instead of using Arduino IDE, I use Visual Studio Code for programming.
 I use it because I (seem to) write code more efficiently and because I have it customized it to my liking.